 As a parent, you have the right to make a Placing Request for your child(ren) to be educated in a school other than the catchment school.
-Applications for Primary 1 and Secondary 1 Placing Requests to commence school in August will be accepted following the publication of an advert in the local press inviting applications in early December.
+Applications for Primary 1 and Secondary 1 Placing Requests to commence school in August will be considered following the application process detailed on the Placing Request section of the East Dunbartonshire Council website.